sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 #### List Block

-Next we have the list block, the list block preserves all the values each part is seperated by either a `,` or a newline but is delimited by `[` and `]`.
+Next we have the list block, the list block preserves all the values each part is separated by either a `,` or a newline but is delimited by `[` and `]`.

 ```dollar